ale-tom/eeg_seizure_cnn_detector/README.md

 ```

 ### Data download
-This fetches CHB‑MIT and Siena datasets from PhysioNet and structures them under data/raw/.
+This script uses boto3 to fetch CHB‑MIT and Siena datasets from PhysioNet public AWS S3 bucket.
+Then it employs the WFDB Python toolkit to verify that each EDF file is readable.
 ```bash
 python scripts/download_data.py
 ```
 ### Preprocessing
-Segments EEG into fixed-length windows and optionally computes spectrogram tensors.
+Segment EEG recordings into fixed-length windows with labels for seizure detection.
+Uses MNE to load EDF files and to apply continuous EEG preprocessing:
+* band-pass filters (e.g., 0.5–1 Hz high-pass to remove slow drift, 35–70 Hz low-pass to remove muscle noise)
+* Notch filters (50/60 Hz) to suppress power-line interference.
+* Re-reference signals to an average reference to enhance signal localisation.
+WFDB is used to read seizure annotations.
+The script applies spectrogram transform,
+and saves each window and its label as a compressed NumPy file.
+Window metadata is recorded in CSV, including channel
+names.

 ```bash
 python scripts/preprocess.py \
   --input_dir data/raw/ \